lunayuehuang/MSE544-HyperDrive/README.md

                                  dataset.as_named_input('input').as_mount()]
                              )
     ```
-7. Define the parameters you are interested in sampling
+7. Define the parameters you are interested in sampling <font color="red"> UPDATE THIS</font>

+    In setting up our search space, we have the option of defining discrete or continous hyperparameter spaces where the former is initiated by "choice" and the latter can be requested via "uniform" (amongst others)
     ```
     param_sampling = GridParameterSampling( {
             "batch-size": choice(16, 64, 128),